Data Lineage: Interview Questions & Deep Dive (2026)

 Before deprecating a column or changing a table schema, you need to know every downstream consumer.
 Lineage provides this automatically.
 Without it, you send a Slack message asking 'does anyone use this table?' and hope for the best.

-Regulatory Compliance
+Regulatory compliance

 GDPR, CCPA, and HIPAA require organizations to document where personal data flows.
 Lineage metadata answers audit questions like 'which systems store customer email addresses?' and 'can you prove this PII was deleted from all downstream tables?'

-Governance and Trust
+Governance and trust

 Data consumers need to trust the numbers they see.
 Lineage connects a dashboard metric to its exact SQL definition and source tables.
 When a VP asks 'where does this revenue number come from?', lineage provides a verifiable answer.

-Interviewers expect you to know the ecosystem.
+Know the ecosystem.
 Name the tool, but more importantly, explain where it fits in the architecture.

-OpenLineageOpen Standard
+Open Standard

 An open specification for lineage metadata events.
 Defines a JSON schema for run, job, and dataset events.
-Supported by Airflow, Spark, dbt, and Flink.
+Supported by Airflow, Spark, dbt, Flink.
 The lingua franca for interoperable lineage.

-MarquezOpen Source
+Open Source

 Reference implementation of OpenLineage.
 Stores lineage events and provides a REST API and UI for exploring lineage graphs.
 Lightweight, easy to self-host.

-DataHubOpen Source
+Open Source

 Metadata platform by LinkedIn (now Acryl Data).
-Captures lineage alongside data discovery, quality, and ownership.
+Captures lineage alongside data discovery, quality, ownership.
 Modern architecture with a GraphQL API.

 Metadata governance platform originally built for Hadoop.
-Captures lineage from Hive, Spark, and Hadoop ecosystem tools.
+Captures lineage from Hive, Spark, Hadoop ecosystem tools.
 Common in legacy on-prem environments.

 Captures table-level and column-level lineage as a byproduct of compiling SQL models.
 The ref() function creates explicit dependencies.
 The most common lineage source in modern data stacks.

-Unity CatalogDatabricks
+Unity Catalog

-Databricks governance layer capturing lineage across notebooks, jobs, and SQL queries automatically.
+Databricks governance layer capturing lineage across notebooks, jobs, SQL queries automatically.
 Column-level lineage for Spark and SQL workloads.

-Microsoft PurviewAzure
+Microsoft Purview

 Revenue on the executive dashboard dropped 30% yesterday.
 Walk me through how you investigate.